H-2A Online Filing via the Foreign Labor Application Gateway FLAG System

 Step 4: Completing the Temporary Labor Certification Process

-- Application for Temporary Employment Certification and Appendix A; (ETA Form 9142A); and
+- Application for Temporary Employment Certification (Form ETA-9142A) and all required appendices; and

 Where to Apply